GSA-TTS/identity-handbook/_articles/platform-gitlab-prod-deploy.md

   the deploy job will take >1h to run, which will cause it to fail.
 I usually check the build/test runner pool ASGs around the 20 minute marks, and add one to their `Maximum capacity` to cause them to start trying to launch instances again and thus prevent the deploy job from timing out.
+If you want to make this most optimal, do the `Maximum capacity` change just after the `production-gitlab` ASG has completed recycling, so that they all can start up and register immediately.
 * The test job should indicate that everything went out OK, but it's never bad to check it out yourself and make sure that jobs are working and the UI is happy, etc.